SyneRBI/SIRF-Exercises/README.md

 - Evgueni Ovtchinnikov (PET and MR exercises)
 - Edoardo Pasca (overall check and clean-up)
 - Johannes Mayer (MR exercises)
-- Richard Brown (registration exercises)
+- Richard Brown (PET and registration exercises)
+- Daniel Deidda and Palak Wadhwa (HKEM exercise)

 This software is distributed under an open source license, see [LICENSE.txt](LICENSE.txt) for details.